QuantEcon/lecture-python-intro/lectures/inequality.md

 As we have discussed the Gini coefficient can also be computed over different distributions such as *income* and *wealth*.

-We can use the data collected above {ref}`survey of consumer finances <data:survey-consumer-finance>` to look at the gini coefficient when using income when compared to wealth data.
+We can use the data collected above {ref}`survey of consumer finances <data:survey-consumer-finance>` to look at the Gini coefficient when using income when compared to wealth data.

 We can compute the Gini coefficient for net wealth, total income, and labour income over many years.